Carson’s Canvas Creations

 It is the goal of the Smith-Lemli-Opitz Foundation to fund research that fosters an understanding of SLOS for a proper and clear diagnosis, effective treatments, and ultimately a cure.

-An endowment fundraiser to provide an eventual annual source of support for the Foundation to help SLOS families.
+A 2024 endowment fundraiser to provide an eventual annual source of support for the Foundation to help SLOS families.

-Giving Hearts Day is February 9th, 2023.
+Giving Hearts Day is February 8th, 2024.

-Support the Foundation on this incredible day of generosity and support!
+giving day of generosity and support!

 You cannot hope to build a better world